Background pattern

 Nervous system disorders:

-• Very rare: Weakness, numbness, or loss of consciousness, paralysis, uncoordinated movements, altered normal sensitivity (neuropathy), drowsiness, headache, altered taste.
+• Very rare: Weakness, numbness, or loss of consciousness, paralysis, uncoordinated movements, alteration of normal sensitivity (neuropathy), drowsiness, headache, alteration in taste.

-• Frequency unknown: Aseptic meningitis (inflammation of the membranes surrounding the brain and spinal cord): symptoms include neck stiffness, headache, nausea, fever, or loss of consciousness.
+• Frequency not known: Aseptic meningitis (inflammation of the membranes surrounding the brain and spinal cord): symptoms include neck stiffness, headache, nausea, fever, or altered consciousness.
 If you experience any of these symptoms, seek urgent medical attention.

 Eye disorders: